CDTDigital/cal-notify/README.md

 # Cal-Notify

 Cal-Notify provides real time updates on emergencies and other events in your area, using official sources that you can trust.
+Visit the website [here](http://cal-notify.symsoftsolutions.com).

 ## How We Built Cal-Notify